Screenshot of Impaler

 • fantastic open source C libraries are available

-• memory management isn’t painful when you preallocate
+• memory management isn’t painful when state is statically allocated

-• compile times are short, and binaries are small (~4MB)
+• compile times are short and binaries are compact

 • builds are simple and fast - can push a new build to Steam in 15s (pure code change)